davidalexandercurrie/chuck-workshop/week1/week1 exercise.md

-# Don't spend more than 30 minutes on this...

 ## Create a 15-30 second piece of music using some or all of the following tools we went over last week:

 1. Print your name and the name of your piece.